sumitsk/MOSM-AL/README.md

-# Active Learning with Multi-Output Spectral Mixture Gaussian Processes
+# Active Learning with Multi-Output Spectral Mixture Kernels Gaussian Processes

 ## Installation
 This project is aimed at actively learning the distribution of multiple correlated target features (e.g. concentration of minerals in a region).
-The distribution of target features or variables are modelled by a Multi-Output Spectral Mixture Gaussian Process proposed in https://papers.nips.cc/paper/7245-spectral-mixture-kernels-for-multi-output-gaussian-processes (https://github.com/gparracl/MOSM).
+The distribution of target features or variables are modelled by a Multi-Output Spectral Mixture Kernels Gaussian Process proposed in https://papers.nips.cc/paper/7245-spectral-mixture-kernels-for-multi-output-gaussian-processes (https://github.com/gparracl/MOSM).
 After estimating the model hyperparameters by fitting the model on a training set, the agent actively determines the type and location of samples to be collected in order to minimize the uncertainty of model's prediction.
 The information gain criterion is entropy.

 ### Requirements:
 * [GPFlow 1.0](https://github.com/GPflow/GPflow)